 Left untreated, moderate to severe cases of dry eye syndrome can impact your quality of life and even damage your vision.

-At Switalski Eye Care in Plano we diagnose and treat DES, so contact us today to schedule a dry eye exam.
+At Switalski Eye Care in East Plano we diagnose and treat DES, so contact us today to schedule a dry eye exam.
 In the meantime, here are some tips to manage your dry eye symptoms.

 What Causes Dry Eyes?

 Dry eyes result from not having enough tears, or tears that can't adequately hydrate the eyes.

 In most cases, DES is caused by a malfunction of the meibomian glands, located at the edges of the eyelids.
 If the glands become blocked, the lipid part of the tears has a hard time entering the tear film, the moist layer of tears that hydrate the eyes.
 If there isn't enough oil in the tears, they can evaporate too quickly, drying out the eyes.

 Dry eye syndrome can also be caused — or worsened — by environmental factors like arid weather, wind, air conditioning and heating, and even the amount of time you spend looking at a digital device.
 Other cases of dry eye are caused by certain medications, some medical conditions or the natural aging process.

 It's important to deal with DES quickly because, over time, it can cause chronic irritation and pain, and even corneal ulcers that result in permanent vision loss.